davitomix/tweeets_local_storage/README.md

 # Local Storage Posts.

-This project consists of use the local storage to store the posts that the user creates.
+This project consists of use the local storage to store the tweeets that the user creates.

 ## Built With